serac/powermon/README.md

+# Powermon:
-# Powermon: Simple Web-based power consumption data capture and analysis software
+# Web-based power consumption data capture and analysis

 Powermon is a simple Django-based Web application for capturing data from a *watts up? .net* power meter that posts power consumption data to a Web endpoint